Soares/simplifience.com/post/intro/notation.md

 Mostly it's because @post[math is archaic]math/archaic.
 The syntax of mathematics is old and poorly thought out.
 It is confusing and intimidating to newcomers.
 It doesn't display nicely on computer screens.

-I don't mean to discourage you from using math equations: if you are already comfortable with the syntax, then by all means, continue using it.
+I don't mean to discourage you from using math equations: if you are already comfortable with math syntax, then by all means, continue using it.
 It is quite terse and compact.

 Terseness and compactness are not the allies of education.